 Virginia Woodward Cloud

 The Club kept careful records of their activities during the first three decades of their existence.
 These documents, held at the Maryland Historical Society in Baltimore, have been transcribed and are now available and searchable on this site.
 You can explore thousands of pages of Meeting Minutes and membership lists, the Club constitution, and programs of their meetings.

 Read about our process and discoveries on our blog!
 And share your ideas with us.
 We would especially love to hear about any stories or connections you may have with these historic Baltimore residents.

-This project was made possible through the generous support of the Center for the Humanities at Loyola University Maryland and the Loyola-Notre Dame Library, and Loyola's Office of Research and Sponsored Programs.
+This project was made possible through the generous support of the Center for the Humanities at Loyola University Maryland, Maryland Historical Society, the Loyola-Notre Dame Library, and Loyola's Office of Research and Sponsored Programs.